 Predictive analytics is leveraging historical data and business trends to anticipate the probability of certain scenarios occurring, ideally helping to estimate the likelihood of a future outcome based on historical data patterns.

 There are actually four types of analytics starting with Descriptive, Diagnostic, Predictive and Prescriptive.
-In simplest terms, descriptive analytics is “what happened”, diagnostic analytics is “why did it happen”, predictive analytics is “what will happen” and prescriptive analytics is “what should I do”.
+In simplest terms, descriptive analytics is “what happened”, diagnostic analytics is “why did it happen”, predictive analytics is “what will happen” and prescriptive analytics (actionable intelligence) is “what should I do”.
 Technically all four types analyze large volumes of data to identify business trends and “events” that could impact business decisions.

-What Is Prescriptive Analytics?
+What Is Actionable Intelligence?

 It can analyze a company’s data and tell them: